by Sally Matheny

 I recently read an article by the Associated Press about an “adulting” counseling program initiating at East Carolina University.
 Based on their increase in student counseling sessions, the program was designed to “help students deal with failure and other pitfalls of growing up.”

 The article generated so many troubling thoughts I’ll have plenty to blog about in the future.
 However, today, I’ll focus on one statement reported in Greenville's, The Daily Reflector.
 East Carolina’s Vice Chancellor for Student Affairs, Virginia Hardy said,

 “Students don’t have an opportunity as much these days to manage failure; they don’t experience it in certain ways as much so they don’t know how to manage it when it happens.”

 I’m flabbergasted.
 Totally.
 Flabbergasted.

-While I’d like to address the parents, and even the university, today I’ll just share a few thoughts for the college students.
+While I would like to address the parents and even the university, today I’ll just share a few thoughts for the college students.